masaccio/numbers-parser/README.md

 ### Formatting

-**WARNING: Support for data formats is under development.
-Check PyPI for the most recent supported version.
-The API changes here will be published in a future version of `numbers-parser`.**

 Numbers has two different cell formatting types: data formats and custom formats.

 Data formats are presented in Numbers in the Cell tab of the Format pane and are applied to individual cells.
 Like Numbers, `numbers-parsers` caches formatting information that is identical across multiple cells.
 Users of the `numbers-parsers` do not need to take any action for this to happen; this is handled internally by the package.
 Changing a data format for cell has no impact on any other cells.